MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/concurrency-namespace-functions-amp.md

 ### Parameters

 *_Dest*<br/>
-Pointer to the destionation location.
+Pointer to the destination location.

 *value*<br/>
 The new value.